Gatwick airport terminal to reopen after security alert

 Gatwick’s south terminal is reopening after a security alert was cleared by police, the airport said.

-The building was closed to new passengers for several hours on Friday as Sussex Police deployed its bomb disposal unit because of “the discovery of a suspected prohibited item in luggage”.
+The building was closed to new passengers for more than four hours on Friday as Sussex Police deployed its bomb disposal unit because of “the discovery of a suspected prohibited item in luggage”.

 The force said it was called to what is the UK’s second busiest airport at 8.20am.